 It's not about visual hallucinations.
 While you may experience some enhanced colors, patterns, or imagery with closed eyes, most of the experience happens in your mind and emotions, not in dramatic visual distortions.
 The therapeutic doses used in clinical settings are calibrated for insight and emotional processing, not for intense perceptual effects.

 It's not about "going crazy" or losing control.
 You remain fundamentally yourself throughout the experience.
 You can communicate with your facilitator, you understand where you are (though you will go in waves that feel like being pulled into a good movie, then occasionally 'popping back out').
-Most clients maintain a thread of awareness even during the deepest parts of your journey.
+Most clients maintain a thread of awareness even during the deepest parts of their journey.

 It's not inherently terrifying.
 While some moments can be emotionally challenging (which is often where the healing happens), the overall arc of most sessions is one of increasing peace, release, and integration.